-Menopause, a phase of life all women must go through, yet many of the symptoms are not frequently discussed.
+All women must go through menopause, a phase of life, yet many people do not frequently discuss its symptoms.
 We’re here to speak specifically about the oral health impacts of menopause on women.
 Not only does our oral health change as we age, but for women, menopause brings additional concerns.
-Around 3,000 women reach menopausal age daily, but the manifestations of menopause in oral health are even less widely discussed than overall symptoms.
+Around 3,000 women reach menopausal age daily, but people discuss the manifestations of menopause in oral health even less than overall symptoms.
 We’d like to highlight some common ones below so you will better know what to expect.

 Xerostomia (Dry Mouth)